apache/kvrocks-website/download/third-party-packages.md

 # Third-party Packages

-In addition to [official releases](https://kvrocks.apache.org/download/), there are some packages for different linux distros maintained by some individual community members.
+In addition to [official releases](https://kvrocks.apache.org/download/), there are some convenient packages for different Linux distros maintained outside the Kvrocks PMC.

-Please note that these packages are NOT created or sponsored by the ASF.
+That said, these packages are **NOT** created or sponsored by the ASF.

 ### Debian and its derivatives (e.g. Ubuntu)